×

 When we asked people living in Lisbon about club and activities where newcomers can meet others, they responded:

 "Expats in Lisbon often join clubs and activities such as language exchange groups, book clubs, and sports teams.
 Expats can also meet people by attending local events such as festivals, concerts, and art exhibitions.
 Additionally, many expats find it helpful to join online forums and social media groups related to their interests.
-Finally, expats can also meet people by simply exploring the city and talking to locals in cafes, bars, and other public spaces," said one person in Lisbon.
+Finally, expats can also meet people by simply exploring the city and talking to locals in cafes, bars, and other public spaces," remarked one member in Lisbon.

 What is life like in Lisbon?